itdxer/neupy/site/docs/algorithms/signals.rst

 Basics
 ------

-Signals is a special type of functions that can be triggered after a certain event.
+Signal is a special type of functions that can be triggered after a certain event.
 Most of the NeuPy algorithm supports two types of events

 1. ``epoch_end_signal`` - event that triggers after each training epoch
 2. ``train_end_signal`` - event that triggers at the end of the training